Common Name(s): Afzelia, doussie

 Pricing/Availability: Prices for clear lumber tend to be moderate for an imported hardwood, though figured wood and burls are much more expensive.

-Sustainability: This wood species is not listed in the CITES Appendices, but a handful of African species in the Afzelia genus are on the IUCN Red List.
+Sustainability: Afzelia species are listed in CITES Appendix II under the genus-wide restriction of all Afzelia species from Africa.
+Also, a handful of African species in the Afzelia genus are on the IUCN Red List.
 Afzelia africana, A. bipindensis, and A. pachyloba are all listed as vulnerable, while A. bella and A. parviflora are reported as being species of least concern.